 The Scorecard was originally introduced in Touchpoint, The Service Design Network's magazine, in August 2018 (vol 10 no. 1).

 We made the Service Design Scorecard to use with our clients.
 It has been tested with real teams in multiple industries, including telecom, banking, insurance, healthcare, not-for-profit, and the public sector.
 It works really well.

-I’m sharing this with you for 2 reasons:
+We're sharing this resource with you for 2 reasons:

-I recently worked on a service design project with a client in the banking industry.
-We worked to build a sales experience that both delighted customers and met existing business needs.
+We recently worked on a service design project with a client in the banking industry, working to build a sales experience that both delighted customers and met existing business needs.
 We did this through research insights and co-creation sessions where we spoke directly to our client's customers.
 It gave us (many!) amazing ideas and directions to test out.

-After low-fidelity prototypes and analyzing both opportunities and learnings, our team presented eight concepts to the client’s larger stakeholder group from across the business.
+After low-fidelity prototypes and analyzing opportunities and learnings, our joined up team presented eight concepts to the client’s larger stakeholder group from across the business.
 We used the Service Design Scorecard to evaluate and discuss each concept, and prioritize the next phase of the project.

-As a result of the Scorecard, I was able to centre the discussion around the needs of the business and the design, leaving personal opinions and judgments out of it.
-I find it an immensely useful tool, and one that allows me to easily facilitate productive conversations in a group of diverse stakeholders.
+As a result of the Scorecard, we effectively centred the discussion around the needs of the business and the design, leaving personal opinions and judgments out of it.
+We consistently use this with clients and find it an immensely useful tool, and one that easily allows us to facilitate productive conversations in a group of diverse stakeholders.

-Try it out, let me know what you think.
+Try it out, let us know what you think.

 Simon Mhanna created the Service Design Scorecard at The Moment, an Innovation Design Studio in Toronto, Canada.
 He developed the Scorecard as a way for teams to help prioritize and structure decision making within complex, multi-stakeholder service design engagements.
 For questions about the Scorecard, or to provide feedback (we'd love to know how you're using it!) please email Simon (firstname.lastname@example.org)Email Simon